 Graduate Research Scholar Program: Top Ph.D. students are granted appointments of up to four years to conduct research of interest to the Laboratory while completing their thesis.

-The Nondestructive Characterization Institute (NCI): Faculty and graduate students can help NCI solve a wide range of multidisciplinary problems using X-ray and neutron computed tomography, ultrasonics, microwaves, eddy current, inverse problems, signal and image processing, machine learning, data science, modeling and simulations.
-Faculty & students have the opportunity to acquire and analyze data, and interact with experts.
+The Nondestructive Characterization Institute (NCI): Faculty and students acquire and analyze data using x-ray and neutron computed tomography, ultrasonics, microwaves, eddy current, inverse problems, signal and image processing, machine learning, data science, modeling, and simulations.

-Seaborg Nuclear Forensics Summer Internship Program: This 8-week summer program o ers graduate students the opportunity to work directly with leading LLNL researchers on projects in the areas of nuclear forensics, nuclear chemistry, and environmental.
+Seaborg Nuclear Forensics Summer Internship Program: This eight-week summer program offers graduate students the opportunity to work directly with leading LLNL researchers on projects in the areas of nuclear forensics, nuclear chemistry, and environmental science.

 For more information, contact: